-This course provides awareness for any individual who would perform a support role during a response.
+This course provides deeper awareness for any individual who would perform a support role during a response.

-If your role requires you to work within emergency management, response or planning, this introductory course will give you the foundation knowledge to prepare you to work within an Incident Management System (IMS) framework.
+If your role requires you to work within emergency management, response or planning, this course will give you the additional knowledge to prepare you to assume a supervisory role within an Incident Management System (IMS) framework.

-At the end of this course, you will be aware of the major staffing functions within IMS, including positions and responsibilities, the facilities and functions of the planning section, including the Incident Action Plan (IAP), be able to assume limited roles within an incident management team for simple incidents and understand the role of Unified Command (UC).
+At the end of this course, you will be aware of the functional areas and staffing positions within IMS, be introduced to the concept of briefings, and span of control, and be able to assume supervisory roles within an incident management team for simple incidents, whilst understanding the transfer of command.

-This on-demand course can be taken at your own pace; the average time for completion is approximately one and a half hours.
+This on-demand course can be taken at your own pace; the average time for completion of this course is approximately one and a half hours.